marcioj/brapi-php/README.md

 TODO

-## Credits

-Brapi.io PHP Client is maintained and funded by [HE:labs](http://helabs.com.br/en/opensource/).
-Thank you to all the [contributors](https://github.com/Helabs/brapi-php/graphs/contributors).

 ## Made with love by HE:labs

 ![HE:labs](http://helabs.com.br/images/logo.png)

 This package was created and is maintained by [HE:labs](https://github.com/Helabs).
+Thank you to all the [contributors](https://github.com/Helabs/brapi-php/graphs/contributors).